Phlebotomy Technician Program

 The Phlebotomy Technician program at Training Direct is geared towards preparing students to develop the skills and knowledge necessary to obtain an entry-level position as a Phlebotomist in a healthcare facility.
 The Phlebotomy Technician training program will provide students with the opportunity to learn knowledge and skills such as the collection, processing, and distribution of laboratory specimens according to established procedures.
 In addition, throughout the course, emphasis is placed on safety standards, quality control procedures, as well as legal and ethical considerations that a Phlebotomist may encounter in the workplace.

-Training Direct’s Phlebotomy Technician program is currently offered at our Bridgeport, CT school and day, evening, and weekend classes are available.
+Training Direct’s Phlebotomy Technician program is currently offered at our Bridgeport, CT school and our Danbury, CT school.
+Day, evening, and weekend classes are available, but schedule availability will vary by location.

 Phlebotomy Technician Training